pjbiggs/Massey203311/Week4/Week4.md

 Finally, you can plot the data.
 If you have used `seqkit fx2tab` as suggested above, your data will have four columns; the third and fourth of these are the length of the read and the quality of the read.
 Go ahead and plot the data in a manner you might think is informative (e.g. `hist()`, `plot()`, `boxplot()`, `barplot()`, etc.). **Please think about what and how you would like to plot the data and what type of plot would be needed.** Not all of the previous plotting commands are useful for this data.
 You can browse plotting options and methods [here](https://r-graph-gallery.com/ "R graph gallery").

 > The Illumina data will have four columns.
 This is because of the naming scheme.
-Make sure you use only the relevant columnbs for plotting.
+Make sure you use only the relevant columns for plotting.
 The nanopore data has the expected three columns.

 ## Portfolio Analysis {#Portfolio-Analysis}